$0 Mexico → Canada Express Entry Guide — Quick-Start Checklist

 • No Labor Market Impact Assessment (LMIA) is required — bypassing a months-long employer compliance process that deters many Canadian companies from hiring internationally

-• After 12 months of Canadian work experience, you apply through the Canadian Experience Class (CEC) within Express Entry, a stream that has been prioritized in invitation rounds and where effective CRS requirements are lower because of the Canadian experience points themselves
+• After 12 months of qualifying Canadian work experience, you apply through the Canadian Experience Class (CEC) within Express Entry, a stream that has been prioritized in invitation rounds and where effective CRS requirements are lower because of the Canadian experience points themselves

 Tradeoffs: FSWP Pool vs. CUSMA-to-CEC Strategy